 What I learned from interviewing 22 successful entrepreneurs

 I believe it was back in 2012 when I started interviewing people for my blog.
 I did the first interview for my personal blog, here on duskic.com.
 Then on my business blog, over at whoapi.com/blog.
 After that, I started a new website webmaster.ninja and posted a few interviews there as well.
-It was a humbling experience because some of these people are multimillionaires, some are true rock-stars in their industries, and some are able to give you that one simple piece of advice that magically doubles your income… or something similar.
+It was a humbling experience because some of these people are multimillionaires, some are true rock-stars in their industries, and some share that one simple piece of advice that magically doubles your income… or something similar.

 Since it’s been a few years, I thought it would be a good idea to create a condensed post with a list, if for no other reason, so that I can reflect and see what advice I picked up over the years.
 I am sure you are going to be able to find a few tips yourself.